Delta Air Lines: Growth and acquisitions

 By 1970, Delta had an all-jet fleet, and in 1972 it acquired Northeast Airlines.
 Trans-Atlantic service began in 1978 with the first nonstop flights from Atlanta to London.
 In 1981, Delta launched a frequent-flyer program.
-In 1987, it acquired Western Airlines, and that same year Delta began trans-Pacific service (Atlanta-Portland, Oregon-Tokyo).
+In 1987, it acquired Western Airlines, and that same year Delta began trans-Pacific service (Atlanta to Portland, Oregon, to Tokyo).
 In 1990, Delta was the first airline in the United States to fly McDonnell Douglas MD-11 jets.
 In 1991, it acquired substantially all of Pan Am's trans-Atlantic routes and the Pan Am Shuttle, rebranded as the Delta Shuttle.
 Delta was now the leading airline across the Atlantic.

 In 1997, Delta was the first airline to board more than 100 million passengers in a calendar year.
 Also that year, Delta began an expansion of its international routes into Latin America.
 In 2003, the company launched Song, a low-cost carrier.